mbourgey/CBW_HTseq_module4/README.md

 less -S variants/NA12878.rmdup.realign.hc.filter.snpeff.vcf
 ```

-We can see in the vcf that snpEff added a few sections.
+We can see in the vcf that snpEff added few sections.
 These are hard to decipher directly from the VCF other tools or scripts, need to be used to make sens of this.

 The annotation is presented in the INFO field using the new ANN format.
 For more information on this field see [here](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf).
 Typically, we have: